Welcome to LookChem.com Sign In|Join Free

 Uses

-Ethyl 2-(E)-Decenoate is a derivative of medium-chain fatty acids (MCFAs) that activates extracellular signal-regulated protein kinases 1 and 2, improved functional recovery and decreased lesion size in the injury site of the spinal cord.
+ETHYL TRANS-2-DECENOATE is used as a therapeutic agent for spinal cord injuries.
+It activates extracellular signal-regulated protein kinases 1 and 2, which leads to improved functional recovery and a decrease in lesion size at the injury site of the spinal cord.

 Check Digit Verification of cas no